docusign/docusign-discover-workshop-2/README.md

 4. The `bulkUploadStatus` function makes a request to check the status of `jobId`.
 Complete the `statusCheck` constant with a fetch statement to the [check status endpoint](./bulkUploadWithAPI.md#check-bulk-upload-status) that includes `Authorization`, `Accept`, and `Content-Type` headers.

-5. Restart your server and refresh the browser — you should now see **real agreements from your Docusign account**.

-6. Click the **Bulk Upload** button.
+5. Click the **Bulk Upload** button.
 You should see a modal confirming successful upload of 2 agreements.

-7. Click the **Check Status** button.
+6. Click the **Check Status** button.
 You should see a modal providing the status of the agreement upload and processing.
 Status should report complete after about 60 seconds.

 # Get agreements using the Navigator SDK

-* Open your .env file and update the variable BASE\_PATH to the value [api-d.docusign.com](http://api-d.docusign.com)

 The code currently fetches agreements using a REST API call.
 [`getAgreements.js`](./src/getAgreements.js)